naiquevin/blog-src/content/pages/about-me.md

 Hi, my name is Vineet Naik.
 I am software engineer by profession and a hobbyist guitar player.

-To me, developing software is significantly more than a profession and playing guitar is significantly more than a hobby!
+To me, writing code is significantly more than a profession and playing guitar is significantly more than a hobby!
 So this blog would mainly be about these two topics.

-I am currently on a [sabbatical](https://www.youtube.com/watch?v=MNuOmTQdFjA) (career break).
+I am currently on a [sabbatical](https://www.youtube.com/watch?v=MNuOmTQdFjA) (career break) since Oct 2023.
 Previously I have worked at Helpshift (2014-2023) and Kodeplay (2009-2014).

 I stay in Bengaluru, India.